Get to Know Me

 Hi there!
 I'm Nathalie Savell.

-Licensed Therapist, Certified Holistic Health Coach, Certified Step-family Coach, Nature-Informed certification in process, Mother, Stepmother, Wife
+Licensed Therapist, Certified Holistic Health Coach, Certified Step-family Coach, Certified Nature-Informed Therapist, Mother, Stepmother, Wife

 (not in order of importance)

 I obtained a Master's degree in Pastoral Counseling from Loyola University, where I learned the importance of spirituality, how we view a higher power, some may call "God" and how that impacts our mental health, various traumas, and ability to heal.
 While I was getting my Masters I earned a Holistic Health certification from the Institute for Integrative Nutrition and worked as a Health Coach.
 It was during that time that I focused in on issues with binge eating and body image, learning the mind/body/emotions connection that is so important to how those types of issues often play out with women and how I had seen them play out in my own struggles with food.
 Since then I have also dug into the ways cultural oppression play out in disordered eating and the patriarchal views that create body image issues in so many women.
 I interned in addiction treatment centers as well as high schools, and again saw the link between so many patterns of disordered eating and addiction and it continue to be a passion of mine to support women to treat their bodies with love and kindness no matter what.